shahsuvarli/chat-centre/README.md

 Credits
 -----

-This project was built as part of a ReactJS course.
+This is a demo version of the project I built for my client

 License
 -----